hogrefek/wc_geojson/README.md

 # Repository Name: wc_geojson
 ## Repository Purpose:
-**Holds GeoJSON files, converted from other file types, for use in Web Mpping Projects**
+**Holds GeoJSON files, converted from other file types, for use in Web Mapping Projects**

 >Beginning with files for Lab 4, but I figure  having a personal repository with all of my potentially useful files will be a good practice.